Mattgaudet/Elevator-Simulation/README.md

 ## Usage
 - Run `Main.java` to start the simulation.
-- Input requests can be modified in the CSV file specified by `input.txt` in the res folder.
+- Input requests can be modified in the CSV file specified by `input.csv` in the res folder.

 ## Components
 - **config**